bartstr/shop/README.md

 Users cannot register (I decided to not focus on usability like this, they still may be added via admin panel).

-Application is almost 100% covered with unittests.
+I used python 3.8 and django 3.2.5.
+All core packages you can find in requirements.txt Application is well covered with unittests.
-To build templates I used Colorlib's frontend shop template.
+To build templates I used one of Colorlib's (https://colorlib.com/wp/templates/) frontend shop template with few changes.